Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 🔑 Key features

-- CAPTCHA and anti-bot auto-bypass: ZenRows bypasses all CAPTCHAs and web application firewalls under the hood, allowing you to focus on your scraping logic.
+- CAPTCHA and anti-bot auto-bypass: ZenRows bypasses all CAPTCHAs and web application firewalls (WAF) under the hood, allowing you to focus on your scraping logic.

 - Geo-targeting: The geo-targeting feature lets you bypass geo-restricted IP bans, allowing you to access content regardless of location.